Riviera Beach Lift Station Rehabilitation

-The City of Riviera Beach is ready to move forward on plans to rehabilitate Lift Station #10.
-Located near Florida waterways, this lift station has experienced the H20 attack and salt contamination on its pipes that is typical throughout South Florida’s infrastructure.
+Located near Florida waterways, Lift Station #10 in the City of Riviera Beach, FL has experienced the H2S attack and salt (chloride) contamination on its pipes that is typical throughout South Florida’s infrastructure.